Everyone deserves a fairytale ending, living happily ever after in the house of their dreams

 Stamp duty cost: £0

-You will have to pay Stamp Duty Land Tax (SDLT) on any home that costs more than £125,000 Find out how the tax is calculated✕
+You will have to pay Land Tax on any home you buy that costs more than £125,000 (£145,000 in Scotland) Find out how the tax is calculated✕

 Are you using a solicitor to help slay the legal stuff?